 The Foundation recognizes contributions as revenue in the period received.
-For the year ended June 30, 2006 all activities of the Foundation were classified as unrestricted due to the lack of donor-imposed restrictions.
+For the years ended June 30, 2007 and 2006, all activities of the Foundation were classified as unrestricted due to the lack of donor-imposed restrictions.

 Cash and Cash Equivalents